mathesar-foundation/mathesar-wiki/docs/community/gsoc/mentor-guide.md

 # Mentor Guide

-!!! warning
+!!! warning "GSoC 2024 will not have Mathesar"

-    Mathesar is not participating in GSoC 2024.
+    **Mathesar [will not be participating](https://github.com/mathesar-foundation/mathesar/issues/3381) in Google Summer of Code (GSoC) 2024** due to lack of maintainer capacity.
+We hope to resume participation in 2025.

     This guide was for GSoC 2023.

 This guide only covers Mathesar-specific processes and guidelines.
 For a more general overview of what mentorship entails, please read [the Google Summer of Code Mentor Guide](https://google.github.io/gsocguides/mentor/).